gitkraken/gitkraken-client-docs/gitkraken-client/commit-signing-with-gpg.md

 ###Commit Signing Requirements

 Before you start signing your commits, you will first need to install and configure GPG.
-GPG download files can be found [here](https://www.gnupg.org/download/index.html).
 Our recommendations to get GPG installed quickly are below.

 <div class='callout callout--warning'>
     <p><strong>Note:</strong> If you have GitKraken Client open, we recommend closing the application before installing GPG. </p>